computablelabs/compspec/TopLevelSpec.md

 forward looking research projections.
 To make the separation clear, we've grouped the concrete engineering specifications in one section and research projections in another.
-It's expected that the research projections will migrate over time into the concrete engineer section, but the precise timeline for this migration isn't yet known.
+It's expected that the research projections will migrate over time into the concrete engineering section, but the precise timeline for this migration isn't yet known.
 Subsections of the concrete portion of the spec are tagged with the version(s) in which these features appear.